jchurcher/music_collection_app/README.md

 ## Troubleshooting
 ### "A server is already running.
 Check /app/tmp/pids/server.pid."
-If this error occurs navigate to the file stated, the files should be a single number "1", change this to a "0" and restart the docker container.
+If this error occurs navigate to the file stated.
+Inside the file should be a single number which tells the server if it is already running, 1 meaning running and 0 meaning off.
+Set this flag to a 0 and restart the docker container.